Medical Professional Liability State Profile:

 CME requirements listed above were updated based on information from the Texas Medical Board (TMB), but education requirements do change.
 Due to COVID-19, certain states may have modified their licensure requirements.
 Physicians should confirm Texas' current requirements on the TMB's Continuing Medical Education for MDs/DOs page.

-Prejudment Tort Actions Rate: (Interest allowed in wrongful death, personal injury and property damage cases.
+Prejudgement Tort Actions Rate: (Interest allowed in wrongful death, personal injury and property damage cases.
 Tex.
 Fin.
 Code § 304.102.)
-The post-judgment interest rate applicable at the time of judgment.
+The post-judgement interest rate applicable at the time of judgment.
 Interest is computed as simple interest and does not compound.
 Tex.
 Fin.
 Code § 304.104.
 For condemnation actions, see Tex.
 Fin.
 Code § 304.201.
-Prejudgment interest not allowed on punitive damages.
+Prejudgement interest not allowed on punitive damages.
 Tex.
 Civ.
 Prac. & Rem.
 Code § 41.007.

-Post-Judgment Accrual Date: Judgment date.
+Post-Judgement Accrual Date: Judgement date.
 However, if the case is appealed and a motion for extension of time to file a brief is granted for a party who was a claimant at trial, interest does not accrue for the period of extension.

 One-party or two-party state